nixworks/public/news/2006/01/27/president-mikhail-saakashvili-of-georgia-pledges-to-end-his-country-s-energy-crisis-by-importing-iranian-natural-gas-starting-monday-geor.md

 ### [2006-01-27](/news/2006/01/27/index.md)

 #  President Mikhail Saakashvili of Georgia pledges to end his country's energy crisis by importing Iranian natural gas.
-Starting Monday, Georgia will import {{Nowrap|2 million}} m<sup>3</sup> of gas a day at $120/m<sup>3</sup>, $10 more than for Russian gas.
+Starting Monday, Georgia will import 2 million m<sup>3</sup> of gas a day at $120/m<sup>3</sup>, $10 more than for Russian gas.
 Georgia's supply of Russian gas has been interrupted since Sunday due to pipeline explosions.
 Saakashvili has accused Moscow of sabotage for political gain.